percona/pmm-doc/docs/platform/dbaas.md

 ## Unregister a Kubernetes cluster

 > **Attention**
-> A kubernetes cluster can't be unregistered if there DB clusters associated with it.
+> You can't unregister a kubernetes cluster if there DB clusters associated with it.

 1. Click *Unregister*.